Updated Apr 11, 2026

 What should staff do next?

 Act on the operational levers students emphasise.
 Stabilise schedules, standardise communications and integrate assessment and placement planning into timetabling from the outset.
-Lift practices that work in less disrupted routes into full‑time delivery where feasible.
-Use simple KPIs to track progress, such as notice periods, same‑day cancellation rates and time‑to‑fix, and share performance openly with programme and timetabling teams.
+Lift practices that work in less disrupted routes into full-time delivery where feasible.
+Use simple KPIs to track progress, such as notice periods, same-day cancellation rates and time-to-fix, and share that performance openly with programme and timetabling teams.

 How Student Voice Analytics helps you